stueynz/ReDoc/.github/CUSTOMISATIONS.md

 When OpenAPI specification includes OAuth security and scopes, the set of defined OAuth scopes will be displayed at the top of the menu pane, with checkboxes;  turning off particular scopes will filter API documentation displayed to only include what is available to the checked scopes.

+On initial load, all scopes are off, except the one named by `options.defaultOAuthScope`

 ![](../docs/images/oauth-scopes-demo.gif)